Bk8/DSP-Filters/README.md

 ## My Fork of vinniefalco-BK8/DSPFilters

-Thanks Vinnie this is an awesome libarary!!!!!!
+Thanks Vinnie this is an awesome library!!!!!!

 Changes:

--Demo is Working under JUCE v4.2.3
+- Demo is Working under JUCE v4.2.3
--You can use pro-jucer to create new build targets -DspFilters and juce are not build as shared libraries -All the filter files are into Source/DSPFilters so if you want to use it just copy all that folder and include Dsp.h in your project.
+- You can use pro-jucer to create new build targets
+- DspFilters and juce are not build as shared libraries
+- All the filter files are into Source/DSPFilters so if you want to use it just copy all that folder and include Dsp.h in your project.
--Some changes where made to adapt it to JUCE v4.2.3
+- Some changes where made to adapt it to JUCE v4.2.3

 Tested on OSX

 Check the documentation.cpp for more info.

 Licences are inherited from the original project.